 I haven’t bothered because Facebook Marketplace is so easy that I haven’t felt the need to.
 You can let me know in the comments if I am missing out on bigger deals.

 But for now, let’s talk about how to make YOU money.

-For the sake of this article I am going to assume you already know how to take a photo and post to either site.
+For the sake of this article, I am going to assume you already know how to take a photo and post it to either site.
 If not, here is a tutorial on how to actually post and sell on your phone.
 Craigslist is even easier to use.

 Make Money on Facebook Marketplace + Craigslist

 I am surprised by how many posts read, “There is a small stain/spot that will clean right up!”

 If it is so easy to clean – then clean it.
 Do not tell potential buyers about it.
 If it is something you cannot fix, okay I get it.
 But otherwise, do your best to dust, wash, or spot clean your item.